baharm1/ML_MFA/data_simulation/README.md

 # Simulation of fluxes and MIDs

-Due to the limitation of <sup>13</sup>C-metabolomics data of HGG patients and the uncertainties around quantifying metabolic fluxes in patients, training a digital twin framework on actual patient data is not feasible.
+Due to limited patient <sup>13</sup>C-isotope tracing data and the uncertainties around quantifying metabolic fluxes in patients, training a digital twin framework on actual patient data is not feasible.
 Here, we employ flux balance analysis (FBA) and mass isotopomer/isotopologue balance analysis at isotopic unsteady state (INST-MFA) to generate thousands of synthetic patient data instances.
 We verify that the simulated MIDs are representative of actual patient MIDs.
 Then, the simulated MIDs and fluxes are used as input features and targets, respectively, in the metabolic CNN model for training, validating, and testing the model.

 Here, we show MID and flux simulations for two pathways: serine metabolism and purine metabolism.
 Furthermore, to evaluate the simulated MIDs and fluxes, the simulated MIDs are compared to the experimental MIDs.

 ## Requirements

 MATLAB R2021b with the Parallel Processing Toolkit was used to simulate MIDs and fluxes.

 To visualize the simulated MIDs and fluxes, R version 4.2.2 and the following R packages were used:

 * ggplot2 3.4.2
 * stringr 1.5.0